 Disclosure: Some of the links below are affiliate links, meaning at no additional cost to you we will earn a commission if you click through and make a purchase.

-This concept was introduced by Katy Bowman in her ground-breaking book Move Your DNA (we highly recommend any of her books): we should start thinking about movement the same way we think about eating habits.
+This concept was introduced by Katy Bowman in her ground-breaking book Move Your DNA (we highly recommend any of her books): we should start thinking about moving the same way we think about eating habits.
 And “movement” is not the same as “exercise”.
-This idea not only changed the way we practice at the clinic, but also how we view our personal health and movement habits.
+This idea not only changed the way we practice at the clinic but also how we view our personal health and movement habits.

-We're all aware that we can’t eat just one healthy meal per day while eating junk the rest of the day and expect to be healthy.
+To bring back the comparison to eating habits, we’re all aware that we can’t eat just one healthy meal per day while eating junk the rest of the day and expect to be healthy.
 We also know we can't supplement our way out of bad eating habits.
 There is no substitute for healthful eating.
 Our thoughts on movement should follow the same philosophy.
-Exercise for whole body movement can be equated to a multivitamin or supplement to replace a whole food diet.
-Exercise can't replace healthy movement distributed throughout our day and expect to be healthy.
-Humans were meant to move and move often...
-So you might find yourself asking what a day full of movement looks like.
-We explain further below.

 Incorporating squats, calf stretching, and reaching into daily chores to boost our movement throughout the day seems like much less of a mountain to climb than setting aside specified time for exercise.
 It’s long past time to change our thought process about movement and exercise to make a lasting impact on health.
 How might your day look different if you focused on “movement” rather than “exercise”?